-It dawned on me that she was able to read after 10 classes. and I thought wow that’s fast!
+It dawned on me that she was able to read simple books after 10 classes. and I thought wow that’s fast!

-It used to take me longer to teach kids to read, I used to teach it at school.
-Students would come in who couldn’t read.
-I’d write down what they needed to know and throw it out, next kid comes in, do the same thing, next the same thing.
+It used to take me longer to teach kids to read.
+Students would come to me who couldn’t read.
+I’d write down what they needed to know and throw it out, the next kid would come in, I’d do the same thing, next kid, the same thing…

 Then a very good friend of mine told me that he didn’t know how to read until he went to university.
 What!
 Impossible!
-Clearly he knew how to read, his self esteem must have just so been so destroyed that he didn’t believe he could read, he must have been able to read otherwise how would he have made it to university.
+Clearly he knew how to read or he wouldn’t have been accepted into university, but his self esteem must have just been so destroyed that he didn’t believe he could read.

 Then a relative told me that they couldn’t read until they were an adult, then my coach told me that he couldn’t read until he was 36.
 All of this happened within a short period of time.

 I was asked to volunteer to teach a 59 year old illiterate man.
 When he told me what he’d been through, I cried.
 Every single day he struggled because he couldn’t read.
 He couldn’t use the bank machine, couldn’t text on his phone, couldn’t use the internet.
-The day he learned how to read a stop on the metro, I was on top of the moon!
-I could see how learning how to read was opening up the world for him.
+The day I taught him how to read a stop on the metro map, I was on top of the moon!
+I could literally see the light of recognition go on in his eyes.
+Learning how to read was opening up the world for him.

 After that I knew that I had to help.
 I could have saved all of those people a lifetime of struggle, had I been able to teach them to read.